Sigmaringen Castle: A destination for the rich and powerful

 Karl Anton built the castle into a meeting point for the nobility of Europe.
 Portions of the castle were rebuilt and decorated to make Schloss Sigmaringen into a destination of the rich and powerful.
-In 1855 the walls of the upper story were removed to create the Old German Hall (German: Altdeutschen Saal).
+In 1855, the walls of the upper story were removed to create the Old German Hall (German: Altdeutschen Saal).
 In 1864 he modified the arches above the southern curtain wall to form the Weapons Room (German: Waffenhalle).
 From 1862 until 1867 he built the new Art Gallery (German: Kunsthalle), which is today a museum.
 As a member of the German high nobility, Karl Anton needed a centerpiece of his elegant castle.
 To create this, in 1872 he had the Parisian architect Lambert rebuild the dining hall into the French Hall (German: Französische Saal).
 In 1877 he expanded the central keep, removed the old roof and topped the keep with a new pointed roof.
 In the following year, the Ancestors' Hall (German: Ahnensaal) was rebuilt.

 Since 1871 the castle has been open for guided tours.
 These tours provide a history of the castle as well as the House of Hohenzollern.

 Leopold (1835–1905), the son of Karl Anton, was offered the Spanish crown after the Spanish Revolution of 1868 overthrew Queen Isabella II.
 He was supported by the Prussian Prime Minister Otto von Bismarck, but opposed by the French emperor Napoleon III.
-Leopold was forced to decline the offer, but the extra demands made by the French government and the sending of the Ems Telegram resulted in the Franco-Prussian War of 1870–71, which led to the fall of emperor Napoleon III and the setting up of the French Third Republic.
-Following the war and the death of Karl Anton, he ruled as prince of the Houses of Hohenzollern-Sigmaringen and Hohenzollern from 1885 until his death in 1905.
+Leopold was forced to decline the offer, but the extra demands made by the French government and the sending of the Ems Telegram resulted in the Franco-Prussian War of 1870–71, which led to the fall of Napoleon III and the French Third Republic.
+Following the war and the death of Karl Anton, Leopold ruled as prince of the Houses of Hohenzollern-Sigmaringen and Hohenzollern from 1885 until his death in 1905.

-In 1893 the eastern wing burned and was nearly totally destroyed.
+In 1893, the eastern wing burned and was nearly totally destroyed.
 Starting in 1895, the construction manager Johannes de Pay and the Munich architect Emanuel von Seidl rebuilt the destroyed section.
-In 1899 and 1906, other sections of the castle were redone in the eclectic style (a combination of Romanesque, Gothic and mostly Renaissance styles) that was common at the time.
+In 1899 and 1906, other sections of the castle were redone in the eclectic style (a combination of Romanesque, Gothic, and mostly Renaissance styles) that was common at the time.
 The Portuguese Gallery (German: Portugiesische Galerie) was built during this reconstruction.
 The construction continued under Leopold's son, Wilhelm (1864–1927) who was prince of the Houses of Hohenzollern-Sigmaringen and Hohenzollern from 1905 until 1927.

 In 1901, the pointed spire on the keep was destroyed.
 It was replaced with an octagonal pointed neo-gothic tower made from tuff stone.

 Leopold's son Friedrich (1891–1965) was the prince of the house from 1927 until 1965.
 He opened the carriage house in the lower story of the museum as an early history museum.